According to the Future Workforce Pulse Report 2020 by Upwork:

 When you keep all these key points in mind, onboarding remote employees will become less challenging and more manageable.
 Stay in touch with your remote employees even before onboarding, keep them engaged, build trust, and use the best onboarding tools to streamline the process.

 In this mission, ProProfs LMS can assist you.
-Using this solution, you can create induction training courses, provide anytime, anywhere access, and view insightful reports & analytics.
-You can easily administer onboarding across teams and departments and set up your new remote hires for success.
+Using this solution, you can create induction training courses, provide anytime, anywhere access, and view insightful reports & analytics to make your onboarding a success.
+You can easily administer onboarding across teams and departments and get your new remote hires off to a great start.